 Stopping the playlist will set the current time to 0, jumping to the beginning of the playlist.

-If this is enabled, when the playlist finishes, it will restart from the beginning.
+If Loop is enabled, when the playlist finishes, it will restart from the beginning.

 Here you can select which playlist you would like to see in the Playlist Editor.

-Next to their names, you can also find the location of the playlist (module).
+Next to their names, you can also find the location of the playlist module in the compound hierarchy.

 In order to show an empty Playlist Editor, select <none>.

 Click Sel to select and show the Playlist module in the Flow Editor.
 This will also snap the module to the middle of the screen.